 "A Short Circuit current analysis is used to determine the magnitude of the short circuit current which the system is capable of producing and compares the magnitude of the short circuit magnitude with the interrupting rating of the overcurrent protective devices (OCPD)."

-In the previous blog, we gave you the brief introduction of "Short circuit Analysis".
+In the previous blog, we gave you a brief introduction to "Short circuit Analysis".
 If you haven't checked it out yet, please read that blog and then come back to this one!

-A basic electrical theorem say that the short circuit current actually depends upon the two most important parameters:
+A basic electrical theorem says that the short circuit current actually depends upon the two most important parameters: